scrapfly/fingerprint-generator/README.md

 <details>
 <summary>
-Or, by using the generate_target shortcut:
+Or, by using the generate_target shortcut.
 </summary>

 ```python